Yashikajain2303/breast-cancer-detection/platform/docs/versioned_docs/version-1.0-deprecated/README.md

 ![OHIF Viewer Screenshot](./assets/img/viewer.png)

-The Open Health Imaging Foundation intends to provide a simple general purpose DICOM Viewer which can be easily extended for specific uses.
+The Breast Cancer Detection intends to provide a simple general purpose DICOM Viewer which can be easily extended for specific uses.
 The primary purpose of the OHIF Viewer is to serve as a testing ground for the underlying packages and the [Cornerstone](https://cornerstonejs.org/) family of libraries.